Temporal Routing in Static Networks: The Schedule Completion Problem: Exact Algorithms for Constrained TEDSC

-\begin{lemma} There is an algorithm that, given a directed graph $G$ and $k$ terminal pairs with length bounds $\set{(s_i, z_i, h_i)}_{i \in [k]}$ with $h_i \le h$, decides in time $2^{\O(k \cdot h)} \log(n + k \cdot h) (m + k \cdot h) k$ whether there are edge disjoint paths $\set{p_i}_{i \in [k]}$ such that $p_i$ is a $s_i$-$z_i$ path and $\ell(p_i) \le h_i$ for all $i \in [k]$. \end{lemma} \begin{proof} We reduce this problem to the homogeneous $\lenEDP$ where all length bounds equal $h$.
-For each terminal pair $(s_i, z_i, h_i)$, we extend $G$ by a path of new vertices of length $h - h_i$.
-This path is attached to $z_i$.
-Let $z_i'$ be the end of the new path, then we add the terminal pair $(s_i, z_i')$ to the set of terminal pairs for the homogeneous instance.
-It is immediate that $(s_i, z_i, h_i)$-paths in the original graph correspond to $(s_i, z_i')$-paths with length at most $h$ in the new graph.
+For $\lenTEDSC$, the situation is more complicated.
+A temporal walk may wait on a vertex for multiple time steps, which does not count toward its length.
+When splitting a temporal walk into multiple terminal pairs that connect successive demands, a segment may span more than $h$ layers while using only a few moving edges.
+Instead of limiting the entire walk's lifespan, we need to ensure that the sum of the lengths of the segments does not exceed $h$.
+Thus, we need to generalize the $\lenEDP$ problem so that we can specify a length bound for every terminal pair individually.
+We refer to this problem as \emph{heterogeneous $\lenEDP$}. \begin{lemma} There is an algorithm that, given a directed graph $G$ and $k$ terminal pairs with length bounds $\set{(s_i, z_i, h_i)}_{i \in [k]}$ with $h_i \le h$, decides in time $2^{\O(k \cdot h)} \log(n + k \cdot h) (m + k \cdot h) k$ whether there are edge disjoint paths $\set{p_i}_{i \in [k]}$ such that $p_i$ is an $s_i$-$z_i$ path and $\ell(p_i) \le h_i$ for all $i \in [k]$. \end{lemma} \begin{proof} We reduce this problem to the homogeneous $\lenEDP$ where all length bounds equal $h$.
+For each terminal pair $(s_i, z_i, h_i)$, we extend $G$ by a path of $h - h_i$ new vertices such that one end of this path has an edge to $z_i$ and the other end is the new vertex $z_i'$.
+The new set of terminal pairs is $\set{(s_i, z_i')}_{i = 1}^k$.
+Observe that a $(s_i, z_i)$-path of length at most $h_i$ in the original graph corresponds to a $(s_i, z_i')$-path with length at most $h$ in the new graph.
 Furthermore, as all newly introduced vertices are used by only one path in the solution, the edge disjointness of the original paths is equivalent to that of the new paths.
-The number of terminal pairs $k$ and the bound $h$ are unchanged and the size of the graph increases by at most $k \cdot h$ vertices and edges.
-Therefore, the algorithm by \textcite{golovach2011paths} takes the desired time. \end{proof}
+The number of terminal pairs $k$ and the bound $h$ are unchanged, and the size of the graph increases by at most $k \cdot h$ vertices and edges.
+Therefore, we can decide the constructed $\lenEDP$ instance using \cref{thm:len-edp-fpt-kh} in the desired time. \end{proof}